Herne Hill railway station: History

-Construction
+1852–1862: Background and construction

-A railway line through Herne Hill was proposed in 1852 by the Mid Kent and London and South Western Junction Railways Company.
-No construction work was undertaken at that time and the company had ceased to exist by 1860.

-In the late 1850s, the East Kent Railway had ambitions to run passenger trains between Kent and London, but it did not own any railway lines in inner London.
-It reached an agreement with the London, Brighton and South Coast Railway (LB&SCR) in 1858 to use its West End and Crystal Palace line to access Battersea and (from 1860) Victoria.
-This arrangement incurred costly access fees, but it was necessary until the company obtained Parliamentary authority to build in London.
+The first proposal for a railway line through Herne Hill was drawn up in 1852 by the Mid Kent and London and South Western Junction Railways Company.
+No construction work was ever undertaken and the company had ceased to exist by 1860.
+In the late 1850s, the East Kent Railway (EKR) had ambitions to run passenger trains between Kent and London, but it did not own any railway lines in inner London.
+It reached an agreement with the London, Brighton and South Coast Railway (LB&SCR) in 1858, in which the EKR would use the LB&SCR's West End and Crystal Palace line to access Battersea and from 1860, its planned terminus at London Victoria.
+This arrangement incurred the EKR costly access fees, but was necessary because the company had no Parliamentary authority to build in London.